armory/docs/content/en/scale-agent/install/install-armory.md

 ---
-title: Install the Scale Agent - Armory Continuous Deployment
+title: Install the Armory Scale Agent in Armory Continuous Deployment
 linkTitle: Armory CD
+weight: 10
 description: >
   This guide shows you how to get started using the Scale Agent with an existing Armory Continuous Deployment instance.
 Configure the plugin and service in your Kustomize files and use the Armory Operator to deploy the Scale Agent components.
 ---